pbtrung/duplicacy/README.md

 # Duplicacy: A lock-free deduplication cloud backup tool

+The following features are added to this fork:
+* Encryption: Threefish with 1024 bit key
+* Password hashing: Argon2
+* Compression: zstd
+* **[Sia](https://sia.tech)** support: a decentralized cloud storage platform that uses a blockchain to facilitate payments

 Duplicacy is a new generation cross-platform cloud backup tool based on the idea of [Lock-Free Deduplication](https://github.com/gilbertchen/duplicacy/wiki/Lock-Free-Deduplication).
 It is the only cloud backup tool that allows multiple computers to back up to the same storage simultaneously without using any locks (thus readily amenable to various cloud storage services).

 ## Features